Published Jun 16, 2024 · Updated Feb 25, 2026

 What does meaningful social interaction add?

-Peer relationships drive confidence and readiness for practice.
-Engagement through formal study groups and informal meet‑ups enriches learning and widens networks.
-Dialogue about challenging cases or theories clarifies doubts and deepens engagement.
-To widen participation, provide asynchronous routes alongside set “collaboration windows” in the evening or online, and a simple matching tool to help students with similar availability find partners.
+To widen participation, offer asynchronous options alongside set “collaboration windows” in the evening or online, and a simple matching tool so students with similar availability can find partners.
 Staff can model inclusive norms and make space for diverse voices within seminars and workshops.

 How should independent learning sit alongside collaboration?